Caley Chelios

-Caley Chelios (born 1993) is a reporter for the Chicago Blackhawks and former reporter/radio color commentator for the Tampa Bay Lightning.
+Caley Lynn Chelios (born 1993) is a reporter and studio analyst for the Chicago Blackhawks, and former reporter/radio color commentator for the Tampa Bay Lightning.
 She has made a number of appearances on the NHL Network and ESPN.

 Early life

 She was born in Chicago, Illinois.
 Her father is Hockey Hall of Famer Chris Chelios.
-Her brothers Dean and Jake also played hockey for Michigan State University, and Jake briefly played for the Detroit Red Wings.
+Her brothers Dean and Jake Chelios also played hockey for Michigan State University, and Jake briefly played for the Detroit Red Wings of the National Hockey League (NHL).
 She also has a younger sister named Tara, who like herself, played lacrosse at Northwestern.

 College

 She accepted a lacrosse scholarship from Northwestern University.
 She played for four years on the women's lacrosse team and captured an NCAA National Championship in her freshman year and went on to make three consecutive final four appearances.
 She studied communications and sociology.
 She entered the Northwestern University's Medill School of Journalism where she received her Master's degree.
 She had the opportunity to report on many different sporting events including the 2016 NHL Winter Classic and 2016 NFL Draft while in grad school.